 Found a product that you bought?
 Simply unlock the rebate (often by just reading a fact or taking a one question survey) and then scan your receipt.

 The money will often be put into your account within hours.

 Once you accumulate $20 in rebates you can cash out with Paypal or a gift card for major retailers.
 It’s easier than you think.
 Many rebates are hefty, such as $1-3 for foods, or $5 or more for other major retailers, such as JoAnn Fabrics, Best Buy, Sam’s Club, etc.

 BONUS!
-If you’re new to Ibotta – and you use my referral code – you’ll get $10 instantly after your first qualifying rebate!
+If you’re new to Ibotta – and you use my Ibotta referral code to join my team (you can get even more savings each month) – you’ll get $10 instantly after your first qualifying rebate!

 Very much like Ibotta, Checkout 51 lets you see what products are featured that week.
 Bought something on the list?

 Then scan your receipt and let the money add up in your account.